Diversity and inclusion

 - We expect prospective and existing residents, contractors, consultants, colleagues and partners to respect our approach to diversity while working with us.
 One of our values is ‘Respect’, therefore we do not accept harassment or discrimination from any colleague, resident or third party.

-- We are proud to have an LGBT+ resident group, as well as BAME, LGBT+, Disabled and Inclusive Ambassador colleague networks.
+- We are proud to have an active LGBT+ resident group, as well as our emBRACE, LGBT+, Disabled and Inclusive Ambassador colleague networks for underrepresented groups and individuals within the organisation.
 These, along with the Diversity and Inclusion lead on the Resident Council, work closely with the Equality, Diversity and Inclusion Manager and the wider organisation to celebrate diversity, address concerns, review policy and practice and act as allies to others.

 - Anchor is a member of Inclusive Employers, a Stonewall Champion and a signatory to the Care Leaver Covenant.